Updated April 10, 2019

-As electricity prices have increased (nearly 20% from 2007 to 2016 according to the EIA) and solar and electric vehicles become more popular, many consumers are considering adding a home energy monitoring system.
+As residential electricity prices have increased (nearly 12% from 2009 to 2018 according to the EIA) and residential solar and electric vehicles become more popular, many consumers are considering adding a home energy monitoring system to their homes.
 These devices provide real-time visibility into energy usage and some provide more granular appliance level data.

-These devices may seem expensive at upwards of $400 for models with solar capabilities, but used properly they can save up to 30% of energy costs, so can pay for themselves in less than a year if you have an above average utility bill.
-Based on the average monthly electricity bill in the U.S of $114 (according to the EIA), that would be $34 or over $400 per year.
+These devices may seem expensive at upwards of $400 for models with solar capabilities, but used properly they can save up to 30% of energy costs, so may pay for themselves in less than a year if you have an above average utility bill.
+Based on the average monthly electricity bill in the U.S of $114 (according to the EIA), that would be $34 monthly or over $400 per year.

 There are a range of models and features, so OhmHome has compiled this guide on the best home energy monitoring systems after spending over 35 hours researching public data, testing products in the field and talking to consumers.